social media cheat-sheet

 • Don’t humble brag; It’s REALLY annoying.

-I support the friends, colleagues, family and business portion of social media; Sharing life’s happenings, new developments, homes, babies, break ups, work news, pets, relationship happiness and promotions for brands (obviously).
+I support the friends, colleagues, family and business portion of social media; Sharing life’s happenings, new developments, homes, babies, break ups, work news, pets, relationship happiness from friends you can get online in sites like https://chatempanada.com.
 I do not support the part that causes drama anymore.
 Additionally, if you’re interested in learning how to read a paystub, it might be the best option for you and your business.
 Explore the power of paystubs and their significance in managing finances effectively.

 For those of you who know me well, will smile at that last word.
 For those of you who don’t, probably are not meeting me for lunch anytime soon- and can consider themselves unfriended.
 Don’t take it personally, I know I won’t. 🙂